Paul Clement (football manager): Chelsea

 Clement returned to Chelsea in 2007, initially working with their under-16 team.
 He progressed through the coaching ranks there, working under managers José Mourinho, Avram Grant, and Luiz Felipe Scolari.
 He took charge of the Chelsea reserve team, replacing Brendan Rodgers, before working with the Chelsea first team when Guus Hiddink was appointed manager in 2009.
 Clement then became assistant manager to Carlo Ancelotti during his two seasons at Chelsea.
 They went on to win the Premier League title and FA Cup in their first season in charge.
-Ancelotti was sacked in his second season and Clement left the club soon after.
+Ancelotti was dismissed in his second season and Clement left the club soon after.

 After Chelsea, Clement briefly worked as a coach at Blackburn Rovers for four months, assisting Steve Kean in the 2011–12 season.

 Paris Saint-Germain

 Clement was then hired by Paris Saint-Germain after Ancelotti had been appointed their head coach mid-season in December 2011.
 The pair won the Ligue 1 title in their only full season at the club; it was PSG's first league title since 1994.
-Whilst at the club, Clement coached such players as David Beckham and Zlatan Ibrahimović.
+Whilst at the club, Clement coached players such as David Beckham and Zlatan Ibrahimović.

 Real Madrid

 Clement was appointed assistant manager at Real Madrid after Ancelotti became their head coach in June 2013.
 During his time at the club, Clement worked alongside Zinedine Zidane and coached players including Sergio Ramos, Xabi Alonso and Cristiano Ronaldo.
 He helped them win the Copa del Rey and tenth UEFA Champions League title, along with the UEFA Super Cup, at the end of his first season at the Bernabéu.
 They also went on to win the club's first FIFA Club World Cup in 2014.

-After the team failed to win La Liga in their second season, Ancelotti was sacked on 25 May 2015 and Clement walked out four days later.
+After the team failed to win La Liga in their second season, Ancelotti was dismissed on 25 May 2015 and Clement left the club four days later.

 Derby County

-Soon after, on 1 June, he was appointed manager of Championship club Derby County, who had sacked Steve McClaren after finishing eighth the previous season.
-Despite only losing once in 19 games from September to December, Clement was sacked on 8 February 2016 after one win in seven.
+Soon after, on 1 June 2015, Clement was appointed manager of Championship club Derby County, who had dismissed Steve McClaren after finishing eighth the previous season.
+Despite only losing once in 19 games from September to December, Clement was dismissed on 8 February 2016 after one win in seven.
 His final match was a 1–1 draw against Fulham.
-They were in fifth place at the time he was sacked.
+They were in fifth place at the time he was dismissed.
 He finished with a record of 14 wins, 12 draws, and seven losses.

 In a statement, club chairman Mel Morris said that a lack of progress had been made under Clement, despite the club being only five points behind leaders Hull City.
 Clement's style of football was also cited as a contributing factor.

-After Derby, Clement briefly helped coach the England under-21 team, working under manager Gareth Southgate.
+After leaving Derby, Clement briefly helped coach the England under-21 team, working under manager Gareth Southgate.